lashgar/ipmacc/README.md

 # Usage:
-* IPMACC is a command-line tool reading single source and generating the destination CUDA/OpenCL source (and also the object or binary).
+* IPMACC is a command-line tool reading single source and generating the destination source code (and also the object or binary).
 It has few limited compile switch.
 See the available switches with the following commands:

 `$ ipmacc --help`

 * In a case that there is a switch which IPMACC does not understands, IPMACC passes the switch to the system compiler.
 Hence, technically, IPMACC accepts all switches of the system compiler.
-The system compiler is `nvcc` in case of CUDA target and `gcc` in case of OpenCL target.
+The system compiler is `nvcc` in case of CUDA, `gcc` in case of OpenCL, and `gcc`/`ispc` in case of ISPC target.
 Examples:
     * In case of CUDA backend, which is the default, the following command generates a binary for Kepler GPUs:
       `$ ipmacc acc_source.cpp -arch=sm_35 -o binary`